Rebilly/api-definitions/openapi/description.md

 - Sub-fields are separated with `.`: `?filter=billingAddress.country:US`.

 - Multiple filters are separated with `;`: `?filter=firstName:John;lastName:Doe`.
-They will be joined with `AND` logic.
+  They are joined with `AND` logic.
 In this example: `firstName:John` AND `lastName:Doe`.

 - You can use multiple values using `,` as values separator: `?filter=firstName:John,Bob`.
-Multiple values specified for a field will be joined with `OR` logic.
+  Multiple values specified for a field are joined with `OR` logic.
 In this example: `firstName:John` OR `firstName:Bob`.

 - To negate the filter use `!`: `?filter=firstName:!John`.
   Note that you can negate multiple values like this: `?filter=firstName:!John,!Bob`.
-This filter rule will exclude all Johns and Bobs from the response.
+  This filter rule excludes all Johns and Bobs from the response.

 - You can use range filters like this: `?filter=amount:1..10`.

 - You can use gte (greater than or equals) filter like this: `?filter=amount:1..`, or lte (less than or equals) than filter like this: `?filter=amount:..10`.
   This also works for datetime-based fields.

 - You can create some [specified values lists](https://user-api-docs.rebilly.com/#tag/Lists) and use them in filter: `?filter=firstName:@yourListName`.
   You can also exclude list values: `?filter=firstName:!@yourListName`.

 - Datetime-based fields accept values formatted using RFC 3339 like this: `?filter=createdTime:2021-02-14T13:30:00Z`.